 logo2

 Adam Haas was a pioneer of the Copper County.
 He was born in Bavaria, Germany on 22 Jan 1822 and learned the cabinet-making trade (1).
-In 1852, he immigrated to Houghton, remained for a few months, and then moved north where he operated a boat service between Houghton and Eagle River (1).
+In 1852, he immigrated to Houghton and remained for a few months before moving north where he operated a boat service between Houghton and Eagle River (1).
 In 1854, he returned to Houghton and operated a liquor store (1).

 Haas brewery c.1905<br>Courtesy of National Park Service, Keweenaw National Historical Park, Raffaelli Collection, Houghton 1, #081